 The Army Has a Special Unit of Skeptics

 Graduates from Fort Leavenworth’s University of Foreign Military and Cultural Studies have been trained to play devil’s advocates to avoid the pitfalls of groupthink that were happening in the military.
 Graduates of the program are called Red Teamers.
-And if you could use a little more skepticism in your life, check out these 40 Things You Shouldn’t Believe After 40.

 A Third of Union Army Soldiers Were Immigrants

 The Union would have had a tough time during the Civil War if it weren’t for immigrants, who made up a third of the army, and African-Americans, who were one-tenth of soldiers.
 In fact, in a quarter of all regiments, the majority was made up of foreigners.

 The First Submarine Was Used by the Army in the Revolutionary War

 The first documented submersible vehicle used in combat was the Turtle, which was operated with hand controls and foot pedals.
 The Turtle was used in a failed attempt to sink a British ship that was moored off Governors Island in New York City.

 The Ranger Slogan Was Created During the Normandy Invasion